 Eligibility criteria and conditions

-- Reside at the address at which the plants will be planted (not available for investment properties)
+- Available to homeowners and tenants of the City of Stirling who reside at the address at which the trees will be planted

-- Only one plant pack can be claimed per address
+- Only two trees can be claimed per address per year

 How to apply

 - Complete your application using the following link